 The Jackrabbit Ski League Overview

 The Jackrabbit Ski League is the most successful program run by Nordiq Canada in terms of the number of participants and geographic diversity.
-In 2005, 9,000 skiers were registered across Canada in more than 300 clubs.
+In 2020, over 10,000 youth skiers were registered across Canada in more than 300 clubs.
 Since its inception in 1980, the Jackrabbit Ski League has introduced over 125,000 Canadian children to cross country skiing.
 In Ontario, the Jackrabbit program is organized by Cross Country Ski Ontario and is offered in communities throughout Ontario.
 The Soo Finnish Nordic Ski Club is part of the Northern Ontario District of Cross Country Ski Ontario.

 The Jackrabbit Program was named after the legendary ski pioneer, Herman “Jackrabbit” Smith-Johannsen – a Norwegian immigrant who lived and skied to the tender age of 111.
 “Jackrabbit” attributed his long life partially to cross country skiing, a healthy outdoor life, and always striving for his personal best.
 Many of our current Olympic stars, including Beckie Scott and Sarah Renner, got their start in their local Jackrabbit programs.

 Children seem to have an innate love of sliding.
 The longer and faster the better.
 It’s no wonder that, given the opportunity, they take to cross country skiing almost as quickly as to riding a piece of cardboard down the nearest slope.
 Learn-to-ski and skill development programs are designed for children and youth to take advantage of that spirit of playfulness, but also add the satisfaction of making friends, learning, and achievement.

 The Jackrabbit Ski League is a skill development program for children.
 The program objectives are for children to: